Interpreting the Hubble tension with a cascade decaying dark matter sector: MCMC analysis

-We fit the CDDM model in Sec.\ref{model} to the following data sets. \begin{itemize} \item Planck: we constrain the CMB TT, TE, EE $+$ lowE $+$ lensing power spectra via \cite{Planck:2019nip,Planck:2018lbu}. \item BAO: we consider the data from 6dFGS \cite{Beutler:2011hx}, BOSSDR7 \cite{Ross:2014qpa} and DR12 \cite{BOSS:2016wmc}, and eBOSS DR16 \cite{eBOSS:2020yzd}. \item Pantheon: we impose the SN Ia luminosity data from \cite{Scolnic:2018}. \end {itemize} To be clarify, we will not take into account the LSS data \cite{Heymans:2013fya,Planck:2013lkt} following the argument of \cite{Khalife:2023qbu}.
-Given the inapplicability of the halofit prescription for calculating non-linear matter power spectra in the late-time decaying DM models \cite{Poulin:2016nat}, we conservatively exclude the full $P(k)$ dataset from CFHTLenS \cite{Heymans:2013fya} entering into the non-linear scales up to $k\sim 5$ h/Mpc.
+We fit the CDDM model in Sec.\ref{model} to the following datasets. \begin{itemize} \item \textbf{CMB}: we use the Planck 2018 low-$\ell$ temperature and polarization likelihood \cite{Planck:2019nip}, the high-$\ell$ TT, TE, and EE power spectra from \cite{Rosenberg:2022sdy}, and the Planck 2018 lensing potential power spectrum \cite{Planck:2018lbu}. \item \textbf{BAO}: we adopt the BAO measurements from the DESI DR2 data release \cite{DESI:2025zgx}, which provide both isotropic and anisotropic distance constraints over the redshift interval covered by the survey, thereby offering a precise probe of the late-time expansion rate and distance-redshift relation. \item \textbf{Type Ia supernovae}: we include Type Ia supernova distance measurements from the Pantheon+ \cite{Brout:2022vxf,Scolnic:2021amr} compilation. \item \textbf{Local $H_0$ prior}: finally we include a local prior on the Hubble constant $H_0$ = 73.04 $\pm$ 1.04 km/s/Mpc from the SH0ES collaboration \cite{Riess:2021jrx}. \end {itemize} We clarify that the LSS data \cite{Heymans:2013fya,Planck:2013lkt} is not taken into account, following the argument of \cite{Khalife:2023qbu}.
+Given the inapplicability of the halofit prescription for calculating non-linear matter power spectra in the late-time decaying DM models \cite{Poulin:2016nat}, we conservatively exclude the full $P(k)$ dataset from CFHTLens \cite{Heymans:2013fya} entering into the non-linear scales up to $k\sim 5$ h/Mpc.
 In practice, adding the LSS data to the above data sets can give rise to a larger best-fit value of $H_0$.